keplr32b/source-corroboration-oracle/README.md

 status_json = covenant.latest_corroboration()
 # parse value + ratio_milli
 # only release funds / update registry if ratio_milli >= your policy floor

+## Tests
+python tests/test_source_corroboration_covenant.py

+Structural checks cover host parsing, ratio math, threshold fail-closed, JSON helpers, and repo markers.
+Live consensus evidence is in verification/studionet-e2e.md.

+## Limitations

+- Public pages can change or disappear; ratios are point-in-time snapshot checks under consensus.
+- The plurality value is a short phrase, not a legal finding or price feed SLA.
+- Owner controls the host allowlist — treat owner as a governance role.
+- Studionet is a development network, not a production SLA guarantee.